 Feel Stupid for Loving THAT Much?

 Have you ever loved a man who crushed you and left you hanging?
-Have you loved him even when it hurt you and you didn’t want to love him?
+Do you love even when it hurts you and you didn’t want to love?
 Have you ever wished that love away?
 Have you loved when it hurt you to love…and then protected the one you love?
-Have you felt stupid for loving THAT much?
+Do you feel stupid for loving THAT much?

 The Lazarus Marriage.

 If these patterns have taken root in your marriage, it is either dead or dying.
-Don’t ask me how I know….
-If your marriage matters to you….there is a bit more to the story.
+Don’t fret just yet, there is a bit more to the story.
 It’s too early to give up hope.
 Stay with me in the next post for the next part of the story.
 Lazarus does indeed rise again….and your marriage can too.